Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

     In this step you have learned:

+    1. How channels are used in Nextflow
-    1. How to use Channel factories
+    2. How to create a channel
-    2. How to how to add process inputs
+    3. How to pass multiple inputs in a channel